Dc-dcdc/Dc-dcdc.github.io/_publications/2023-11-09-paper-title-number-1.md

 title: "Privacy-Preserving Federated Learning for Power Transformer Fault Diagnosis with Unbalanced Data"
 collection: publications
 permalink: /publication/2023-11-09-paper-title-number-1
-excerpt: 'This paper is about the number 1.
-The number 2 is left for future work.'
+excerpt: 'This paper is about the application of federated learning and differential privacy in transformer fault diagnosis.'
 date: 2023-12-01
 venue: 'December 1'
 paperurl: ''